storesafe/cordova-sqlite-storage/README.md

 Cordova/PhoneGap SQLiteNative plugin
 ====================================

-Native interface to sqlite in a Cordova/PhoneGap plugin, working to follow the HTML5 Web SQL API as close as possible.
+Native interface to sqlite in a Cordova/PhoneGap plugin, working to follow the HTML5 Web SQL API as close as possible. **NOTE** that the API is now different from https://github.com/davibe/Phonegap-SQLitePlugin and is still undergoing some changes.

 DISCLAIMER:

 Created by @Joenoon:

 Adapted to 1.5 by @coomsie

+API changes by @chbrody

 DISCLAIMER: